“I have bled. Rivers of blood. Rivers of tears. But I can’t see how to atone.”

 GM: “Regent Donovan will permit you to dwell within his parish as a serf, with all the rights and responsibilities that such entails.
 In return, you will swear an oath of fealty to him as a tenant upon your release.”

 Caroline: “May I ask, what rights and responsibilities will be owed to him as a serf, at this time, that I might better fulfill them?”

 Caroline doesn’t care for the word and what it entails, but she has little doubt it is the best of poor choices available.

 GM: “You will have the right to make your haven within Riverbend, and to conduct business with its kine.
+You will have no domain or authority outside of its walls.
 You will not be permitted to feed within the parish.
 You will owe Regent Donovan a night of corvée per week in return for these privileges.”

 That same empty stare.
 That same flat tone.